Whatsapp Icon

 Moreover, cancer patients should avoid or limit intake of:

-• Highly processed foods and those with added sugars, which can contribute to inflammation and not provide the nutritional support required during treatment.
+• Highly processed foods and those with added sugars, can contribute to inflammation and not provide the nutritional support required during treatment.

 • Supplements, including iron supplements, without the explicit recommendation of a healthcare professional.
 Excessive iron can be harmful and interfere with certain cancer treatments.